filipondios/des/README.md

 Rust implementation of the Data Encryption Standard (DES).

+> [!NOTE]
+> I previously implemented the DES block encryption function in Haskell, which you can find in my repository [des.hs](https://github.com/filipondios/des.hs).
+Unlike this Rust implementation, which also includes deciphering, the Haskell version only supports encryption.

 > [!WARNING]
 > This implementation is just made for fun so it should not be used in production.
 > Its limited to operating with 64-bit blocks of input and corresponding